 Ever since Verizon Wireless launched the discount brand Visible, I’ve wondered if its $40 unlimited plan was too good to be true.

 Now that I’ve switched to Visible, I’m ready to share the phone service’s pros and cons in this customer review.

 VISIBLE PHONE SERVICE REVIEW SUMMARY: Verizon-owned Visible offers a simple unlimited plan for $40 a month, taxes and fees included.
 The new Party Pay feature drops the monthly price to $25/line for groups of four.
 Aside from the cheap price, the biggest plus is that Visible runs on Verizon’s 4G LTE network.
 5G is coming soon.
 Visible eliminated a 5 Mbps speed cap, though download speeds may still be affected when the network is congested.
 Video typically streams at 480p.
 There are frequent deals for customers who bring their number to Visible, whether they keep their current device or purchase a new one.
 Support is only available online, not in stores or by phone.

-Over the past year, I’ve tested more than a dozen low-cost cell phone providers that run off the major networks — Verizon, AT&T, T-Mobile and Sprint.
+Over the past year, I’ve tested more than a dozen low-cost cell phone providers that run off the major networks — Verizon, AT&T and T-Mobile.